Malynda Hale

-Malynda Hale (born August 21, 1986) is an American Singer/Songwriter, actress, entrepreneur, host, & social justice activist.
-She is the host of #WeNeedToTalk Podcast and creator of The Black Voices Heard Project.
-She is also the owner of JMV Entertainment Music Agency based in Los Angeles.
+Malynda Hale (born August 21, 1986) is an American actress, singer, and political activist.
+She is the former host of #WeNeedToTalk Podcast and creator of The Black Voices Heard Project.
+She is also the owner of JMV Entertainment Production Company based in Los Angeles.

 Early life

 Hale was born and raised in Santa Barbara, California to Diane Hale and James Hale.
-She is the youngest of two daughters.
+She is the younger of two daughters.
 Hale was raised in the AME church where she began singing at the age of 5.
 She started playing piano at age 7 and writing her own songs at 9 years old.
 She participated in school choir, school theatre productions and community theatre productions throughout high school.
 She was the lead in two high school productions and had supporting roles the other two years.
 After graduating from Dos Pueblos High School in 2003, Hale attended Azusa Pacific University where she majored in vocal performance (opera) with a minor in musical theater.
 Hale has stated numerous times that opera training has given her the stamina to perform pop music for longer periods of time.
 During her junior year of college, Hale took a semester off in order to perform live and work on an album.
-She performed at venues in Los Angeles such as The Knitting Factory in order to gain experience.
+She performed at reputable venues in Los Angeles in order to gain experience.
 She returned to Azusa Pacific University the following year in order to complete her degree.
 She graduated in 2007 with a bachelor's degree in vocal performance and a minor in musical theatre at the age of 20.